WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

       +------+               +------+
 </pre>

-- Randomly generated
+- Randomly generated.
-- More turtles in easy levels
+- More turtles in easy levels.
-- More bullets in hard levels
+- More bullets in hard levels.

 ```C++
 class Level {